-NC TBI Waiver respite may also be used to provide temporary relief to individuals who reside in Licensed and Unlicensed AFLs.
+NC TBI Waiver respite may also be used to provide temporary relief to individuals who reside in Licensed and Unlicensed AFLs, with regards to Limits on Sets of Services.

 Residential Support Levels are determined using the process below:

 Level 1 requires a minimum of 1:3 staff to beneficiary ratio during day and evening shifts and non-awake supervision during overnight shift or an awake staff person covering more than one site during the overnight shift.